 The right to financial compensation must be claimed within three years of the disrupted date of the flight.
 If you’re not sure if your flight qualifies, you can always check your eligibility.

 We do not want you to feel mistreated by the airlines like the majority of people who took our survey.

-The more that travellers hold airlines accountable (by filing claims and seeking compensation flight delay for disrupted flights that are deemed the airlines’ fault), the greater chance we’ll have of bringing more seamless travel experiences and respectable customer service back to air travel.
+The more that travelers hold airlines accountable (by filing claims and seeking flight compensation for disrupted flights that are deemed the airlines’ fault), the greater chance we’ll have of bringing more seamless travel experiences and respectable customer service back to air travel.

 We’re interested to hear your perspective.